IvanMcCauley/IvanMcCauley/README.md

 # 👋 Hi, I’m Ivan McCauley
 ### Mechatronic Engineering Graduate - Autonomous Driving & ADAS Systems

-I build small autonomous driving systems and simulations as a way to study how vehicle behaviour emerges from the interaction of perception, decision logic, and safety constraints.
+I study autonomous driving system behaviour by building small systems and simulations that explore the interaction of perception, decision logic, and safety constraints.

 My work focuses on decision-making near safety limits, behavioural margins, and failure modes - using simulation and closed-loop evaluation to understand why a system chooses a particular action.